coverlet-coverage/coverlet/README.md

   --threshold        Exits with error if the coverage % is below value.
   --threshold-type   Coverage type to apply the threshold to.
   --exclude          Filter expressions to exclude specific modules and types.
+  --include          Filter expressions to include specific modules and types.
   --exclude-by-file  Glob patterns specifying source files to exclude.
 ```